atomjump/shortmail/README.md

 Click on a user's name, write a message and click 'Send to [their name]'  to email them.
 You will also be BCC'ed into any outgoing emails, so that you have a record of this outgoing message in your ordinary inbox.

 To email a new user: include an email address in the body of your message.
+For AtomJump Loop Server >= 1.6.2, you need the word 'email:' before it.

 Your popup will be auto-updated with new incoming email messages every five minutes.